Go to the Nature Institute’s home page

 Thus, to the extent that development is holistic, the more complex the organism, and the more it has been elaborated over evolutionary time, the less significant further change there can be in that lineage.
 The point that adaptive change would be impossible if development were holistic has been made before.
 Lewontin, for example, has pointed out that such change requires traits to be “quasi-independent” … (Sterelny 2001).

-Why, for example, should we abandon our faith in an organism’s holistic capacities when it comes to the preparation of a coherent inheritance for its offspring?
-And why should we lose sight of the developing organism’s remarkable capacity to integrate and reconcile as far as possible its various physical resources — or, for that matter, the even more stunning capacity of two gametes to organize their separate lineage inheritances (each containing many “mutations” relative to the other) into a single, viable zygote?
+Why, for example, should we ignore the fact of an organism’s holistic capacities when it comes to its management of naturally occurring genetic mutations (as opposed to arbitrary mutations inflicted by unnatural processes in the laboratory), or when it comes to the preparation of a coherent inheritance for its offspring?
+And why should we lose sight of the developing organism’s remarkable capacity to integrate and reconcile as far as possible its various physical resources — or, for that matter, the even more stunning capacity of two gametes to organize their separate lineage inheritances into a single, viable zygote?

 Limb development requires simultaneous and co-ordinated development in other organs and tissue systems: cartilage, muscle tissue and attachment points, innervation of soft tissues; circulatory connections to tissues and bone marrow.
 If bone structure or muscle mass is plastic, responding to signals from the environment, co-ordinated systems must be plastic too, responding to signals from the systems developing with them … This same sensitivity of integration to the contingencies of development will make functional integration possible in the face of genetically-caused changes in crucial organ systems.

 The author of these remarks (Sterelny 2009) happens also to be the author of the comment above about the problem holism presents for evolutionary change.
-It’s as though, when one’s attention turns to evolution, one is obligated to begin thinking of change as if it were brought about, not by the character and agency of the organism, but by random disturbances to a mere aggregate of particulate genes that somehow map to and determine the organism’s phenotype.
+It’s as though, when one’s attention turns to evolution, one is obligated to begin thinking of change as if it were brought about, not by the plastic and adaptive character and agency of the organism and its kind, but by random disturbances to a mere aggregate of particulate genes that somehow (in their separation and relative isolation) map to and determine the organism’s phenotype.

 And, yes, it is then very hard to imagine a set of scattershot changes that would, in harmony, alter the intricately interwoven, holistic way of being of an organism.
 But once we have acknowledged an organism’s holistic nature — and, in particular, its capacity for holistic, adaptive change — why should we so quickly forget it, especially when, in evolutionary theory, we are actually addressing the issue of holism?

-Perhaps Sterelny changed his mind between the writing of those two articles.
-In any case, I am not here saying anything about the degree of “quasi-independence” some organismal traits might have.
-Nor am I suggesting that evolution is equally possible for all species.
-For all we know, physically evident evolution may no longer be occurring in humans — or not occurring nearly as much as in previous evolutionary eras.
+The organism’s holistic integration implies neither that further evolution is impossible nor that it is equally possible in all directions or for all species.
+Every type has its own future potentials, which are not the same as those of any other type.
+We do not look for signs that pigs will develop wings.
+Or, to take a different example: for all we know (and I am not proposing this) physically evident evolution may no longer be occurring in humans — or not occurring nearly as much as in previous evolutionary eras.
 It might be argued, after all, that in humans a major evolutionary transition is placing the power to direct evolution into our own hands.
-And this looks more like an evolution of consciousness than a further bodily evolution.6
+And this looks more like an evolution of consciousness and culture than a further bodily evolution.9

 As for “quasi-independent” traits and holism, I think Samuel Taylor Coleridge, writing during the first half of the nineteenth century, put the question into the right perspective: